discocompute/examples/sdk/python_sdk_custom_docker_demo/README.md

-# Running Python SDK with Custom Docker Images
+# Running Dis.co's Python SDK with Custom Docker Images

 This example code demonstrates how to use Dis.co's Python SDK + a custom docker image.